-Olana: Home of Frederick Edwin Church
+Olana: Home of Frederic Edwin Church

 In this installment of ‘Larger Than Life: Architecture Through the Ages,’ we visit the studio of an artist of the Hudson River School.

-Olana: Home of Frederick Edwin Church
+Olana: Home of Frederic Edwin Church

 Olana covers native woodlands, lush fields, and more than five miles of carriage roads, with a backdrop of the Hudson River and Catskill Mountains.
 The main house atop a steep ridge has towers that dominate the skyline.
-(Courtesy of Peter Aaron Photographer)
+Courtesy of Peter Aaron Photographer

 Updated: